 How a Virus Infects You

 Viruses lie around our environment all of the time just waiting for a host cell to come along.
-They can enter us through the nose, mouth or breaks in the skin (see How the Immune System Works for details).
+They can enter us through the eyes, nose, mouth or breaks in the skin (see How the Immune System Works for details).
 Once inside, they find a host cell to infect.
 For example, cold and flu viruses will attack cells that line the respiratory or digestive tracts.
 The human immunodeficiency virus (HIV), which causes AIDS, attacks the T-cells of the immune system.

 Regardless of the type of host cell, viruses follow the same basic steps to replicate:

 - A virus particle attaches to a host cell.

 - The particle releases its genetic instructions into the host cell.

 - The injected genetic material recruits the host cell's enzymes.

 - The enzymes make parts for more new virus particles.

 - The new particles assemble the parts into new viruses.

 - The new particles break free from the host cell.